 Announcement Plantable paper, seed bombs, wedding place cards, wedding favors, handmade paper, pressed flower art, paper sculpture, cards and gift tags.
-EVERYTHING LISTED IS IN STOCK AND READY TO SHIP WITHIN 24 HOURS unless otherwise listed!
+EVERYTHING LISTED IS IN STOCK AND READY TO SHIP WITHIN 24 HOURS unless otherwise noted.
 All items are made solely by me, one piece of paper at a time using ancient paper making techniques.
-Custom orders are always welcome.

 Plantable paper, seed bombs, wedding place cards, wedding favors, handmade paper, pressed flower art, paper sculpture, cards and gift tags.
-EVERYTHING LISTED IS IN STOCK AND READY TO SHIP WITHIN 24 HOURS unless otherwise listed!
+EVERYTHING LISTED IS IN STOCK AND READY TO SHIP WITHIN 24 HOURS unless otherwise noted.
 All items are made solely by me, one piece of paper at a time using ancient paper making techniques.
-Custom orders are always welcome.

 “Creativity takes courage. ” ― Henri Matisse